Table of Contents

 What Is a Good Uptime Percentage?

-99.9% Uptime is a standard and acceptable goal for most business websites.
-It’s called “Three Nines”.
+For most business websites, 99.9% uptime is widely considered a good and acceptable standard.
 Big businesses or mission critical services have the target of 99.99% (“Four Nines”).
 100% uptime commitment often only the marketing terms, it is impossible to achieve for businesses.
+For websites that need to be highly reliable, 99.99% uptime is considered ideal

 How to Check and Monitor Website Uptime